sensu/sensu-docs/content/sensu-go/6.5/operations/deploy-sensu/secure-sensu.md

 You can use the same certificates and keys to secure etcd, the HTTP API, and the web UI.
 However, if you prefer, you can use a separate certificate and key for the web UI (for example, a commercially purchased certificate and key).

-To do this, add the `dashboard-cert-file` and `dashboard-key-file` parameters for backend SSL configuration in `/etc/sensu/backend.yml`:
+To do this, add the `dashboard-cert-file` and `dashboard-key-file` configuration options for backend SSL configuration in `/etc/sensu/backend.yml`:

 {{< code yml >}}
 dashboard-cert-file: "/etc/sensu/tls/separate-webui-cert.pem"